• Skip to primary navigation

 They also have a course to share what they've learnt on their journey with other bloggers (Food Bloggers Pro.)
 It's great for people who need a guide on their blogging journey as members have access to monthly live Q&A calls as well as small group calls.
 (You also get access to 350+ course videos in their members library, but what really stands out to me is the "live help" and community you can get through it.)

 At the time of writing (December 2022), it cost $99/quarter or $350/ year to be a member.
-I joined this month and will update you on whether the course is still valuable for bloggers who are now new soon 🙂
+I joined in December 2022, so let me know in the comments if you'd like a review of Food Blogger Pro!

 (I can find more than 6 months worth of keywords (that I can rank for with my blog's DA) with SEMRush in just a few days, but with so many food blogs publishing new posts every day, the keyword difficulty score would probably be different by then so I find it's not practical to search for keywords more than 6 months in advance.)